ryansuchocki/microscheme/README.md

 `$ sudo apt-get install gcc-avr avrdude`

-The [winavr](http://winavr.sourceforge.net/) project provides implementations of these tools for Windows.
+These tools are available via the [Homebrew](http://brew.sh/) and [MacPorts](https://www.macports.org/) package managers on Mac OS X and the [winavr](http://winavr.sourceforge.net/) project on Windows.

 Targets
 -------